Credo-Protocol/Credo-Protocol/docs/IMPLEMENTATION.md

 **Post-Deployment Checklist:**
 - [ ] Site accessible and loads correctly
-- [ ] Wallet connection works on Moca testnet
+- [ ] Wallet connection works on Moca devnet
 - [ ] Can read from contracts
 - [ ] Can write to contracts
 - [ ] Issuer API calls work